infinity0/msg-notes/causal/01-ordering.rst

 .. [#Ndlv] Here, "deliver" is standard distributed-systems terminology, and
     means to make the message available to higher layers for subsequent operations, such as displaying in a UI.
-However, in messaging contexts, "deliver" might be confused to mean "remote completion of a send", e.g. as in "delivery receipt"; so sometimes we'll use the term "accept" instead.
+However, in colloquial messaging contexts, "deliver" sometimes means "remote completion of a send", e.g. as in "delivery receipt"; so sometimes we'll use the term "accept" instead.

 Detecting transport attacks